DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 **This step is only needed if you edited VariMetrics's source code.**

-You can build VariMetrics's Docker images by going in the `/varicity` directory and running
+You can build VariMetrics's Docker images by running

 ```
-./build.sh
+./build_varicity.sh
 ```

-Then, run symfinder using the local images that you just built.
+Then, run VariMetrics using the local images that you just built.
 TOUPDATE

 ```
 ./varicity.sh --local